-There are loads of free resources available online (such as Solutions Review’s Data Analytics Software Buyer’s Guide, visual comparison matrix, and best practices section) and those are great, but sometimes it’s best to do things the old fashioned way.
+There are loads of free resources available online (such as Solutions Review’s Data Analytics and Business Intelligence Software Buyer’s Guide, Visual Comparison Matrix, and best practices section) and those are great, but sometimes it’s best to do things the old fashioned way.
 There are few resources that can match the in-depth, comprehensive detail of one of the best Power BI books.

 The editors at Solutions Review have done much of the work for you, curating this comprehensive directory of the best Power BI books on Amazon.
 Titles have been selected based on the total number and quality of reader user reviews and ability to add business value.
 Each of the books listed in the first section of this compilation have met a minimum criteria of 10 reviews and a 4-star-or-better ranking.

 Below you will find a library of titles from recognized industry analysts, experienced practitioners, and subject matter experts spanning the depths of data visualization for beginners all the way to advanced data storytelling best practices for Power BI users.
 This compilation includes publications for practitioners of all skill levels.